 The revised model margin calculation methodology is as follows:

-Model margin is calculated for a yield structure estimated in the averaged scenario (excluding annual seasonality) of the refinery’s typical operation.
+- the model margin is calculated for a yield structure in the averaged scenario of the refinery operation (without taking into account annual seasonality);

-Assumptions: throughput equivalent to 95% capacity utilisation; 100% feedstock is Urals crude, whose value is determined as the sum of Dtd Brent price and the Urals vs Brent spread.
+- it was assumed that 100% of the feedstock is Urals crude, whose value is determined as the sum of Dated Brent price and the Brent/Urals spread;

-The margin calculation is built around the presented yield structure, with the following price indices assigned:
+- the margin calculation is based on a simplified yield structure, with the following price tickers:

-In the calculation, the margin is reduced by the estimated model cost of natural gas used per model barrel of crude processed, calculated as the product of 0.075 and the gas index quoted on the Day-Ahead Market of the Polish Power Exchange (TGEgasDA index), converted into USD/MWh (based on YTD 2016 data).
+- in the calculation, the margin was reduced by the estimated cost of natural gas (the main fuel used in refining processes)used per barrel of crude processed, calculated as the product of 0.1 and the gas index for the Day-Ahead Market of the Polish Power Exchange (TGEgasDA index), converted into USD/MWh.

 The mathematical formula for Grupa LOTOS S.A.’s model margin is as follows: